Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 The current known limitations
 -----------------------------

-If you are using multiple a collection of train dataloaders, Lightning won't be able to restore the random state properly.
+If you are using multiple training dataloaders, Lightning won't be able to restore the random state properly.

 .. testcode::